 For Time: 21-15-9 repetitions of…

 This is a Hero WOD named after a Navy petty officer, Jeff Taylor, who died while serving in Afghanistan for the US military in 2005.
-From HSPU to ring dips to push ups, this WOD is all upper body and another great benchmark for testing your progress.
+From HSPU to ring dips to push-ups, this WOD is all upper body and another excellent benchmark for testing your progress.

 4.)
 Nicole